 A Nurse Practitioner is an advanced practice nurse.
 In addition to becoming a registered nurse, a nurse practitioner needs a master of science degree.
 Nurse practitioners have more autonomy than nurses, prescribe treatments, order tests, and diagnose patients.

 If you have your baby in a hospital, you will spend most of your labor with nurses.
-Depending on the amount of time you are in labor, you may see several nurses.
+You may see several nurses Depending on how long you are in labor.
 For a low-risk pregnancy, you may not see your doctor until just before you birth your baby.
 The majority of your care in a hospital will be from nursing staff.

 Anesthesiologist or Nurse Anesthetist